Cloudmage/Data-Science-Musings/README.md

 Musings from my learnings and readings into the world of Data Science and Analytics on a Data Fellowship Apprenticeship.

+I also have a blog where I write about certain topics [www.maxhemingway.com](https://maxhemingway.com/)

 ## Assignments and Notes

 My assignments for the Data Fellowship Appreniticeship.